First, what are you up to now? Any projects we should be looking out for?

 This Summer it looked like they may have a shot – then I felt more pressure for them needing to win.
 That’s not fun for me.
 When they lose it bums me out then too much.

 When I zoom out and am not expecting a win, then I enjoy it more.
 My son is seven and he’s coming into his own as a sports fan.
 I put sports on the backburner when I was in my 20’s and 30’s.
 I stopped caring.
 I have a daughter too who’s five.
 I love seeing them both get excited to watch games on tv and to go to games.
 I went back to Pittsburgh recently and showed my son my baseball card collection and now he’s so into collecting cards.
-I can see why dad and kids in sports is such a thing. it’s super-relatable.
+I can see why dad and kids in sports is such a thing.
+It’s super-relatable.

 Why did you stop watching for so many years?